-Students who participate within the Design programs will be working with a professional faculty whose work is seen throughout the world.
+Students who participate within the Design & Production programs will be working with a professional faculty whose work is seen throughout the world.
 The faculty brings with them their professional experiences as designers in regional theater and Broadway as well as work that is international.

 There are also many opportunities for hands-on study in our more than 40 productions that the School of Theatre produces annually.
 We also offer professional opportunities through our Professional Theatre Initiative (PTI), which allows our students access to top theatres throughout the country for internship, summer stock, or production opportunities.
 Participating theatres include: Williamstown Theatre Festival, Oregon Shakespeare Company, and the Hangar Theatre, just to name a few.
 We also have two professional theatres in Boston that are PTI affiliates—the Huntington Theatre Company (2013 Outstanding Regional Theatre Tony Award Recipient), which is in residence at Boston University, and New Repertory Theatre in Watertown, Massachusetts.
 Students can expect to work in professional or academic standing with both theatres during their tenure.

 The Production programs have been in existence since 1954 when the School of Theatre was formed.
 Our alumni can be seen working in every facet of theatre, film, television, and the entertainment world.